xtrembrown/GPT5-LT/README.md

 #
 Exception: Developed for ChatGPT 5 thinking model, though acceptable answers have been found on ChatGPT's flagship free model.

 Note: This is not genuine code, though a rejog of the programming languages I've once used.
-Oddly enough it appears to worsen the model, then benefit the outcome, future models will be adjusted.
+Oddly enough it appears to worsen the model, rather than benefit the outcome, future models will be adjusted.